 Hiring and retention

 We’ve already noted that employees want flexible working.
-But how does this manifest itself?
-Well, research shows that it has an effect on both ends.
+But how does this manifest itself in the employment lifecycle?
+Research shows that it affects both sides of the coin.
 Companies that offer flexible working are able to recruit better talent.
-Given that it is a consideration of prospective employees that features quite high up their list of wants.

 And it also improves retention.
-A Staples study found that two thirds of employees would consider leaving if hours weren’t flexible enough.
+A Staples study found that two-thirds of employees would consider leaving if hours weren’t flexible enough – and that was before the pandemic.
+Consider how much more demanding employees will be now.
 Other research found that companies offering flexible working keep their staff for much longer, too.

-Focussing again on how happier employees means more profitable business, it’s worth noting that health issues, which often come as a result of over-long hours and stress due to lack of flexibility, costs businesses millions.
-Not only that, but boosting employee morale will boost the company’s bottom line.
+It’s also worth noting that health issues, which often come as a result of over-long hours and stress due to lack of flexibility, cost businesses millions.